You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 Responsibilities for individuals or corporations with critical influence or high levels of control over the prospective award:

 - If you fall into this category, then you must complete OJP Form 4061/1 (or a similar form).

 - You will be responsible for monitoring the submission and maintaining the official subrecipient certifications.

 - Subrecipients are not required to complete certification if their subaward is less than $100,000.

 Drug-Free Workplace Certification

-All applicants must meet the requirements in Title 28 C.F.R.
-Part 83 in order to receive Federal funds.
-Title 28 C.F.R.
-Part 83 implements the statutory requirements of the Drug-Free Workplace Act of 1988.
+All applicants must meet the requirements in Title 28 CFR Part 83 [PDF - 156 KB] in order to receive Federal funds.
+Subpart F of Title 28 CFR Part 83 [PDF - 156 KB] implements the statutory requirements of the Drug-Free Workplace Act of 1988.

-Organizations applying for a Federal award must certify that a drug-free workplace will be maintained.
-Organizations that make a false certification are subject to suspension, termination, and debarment.
+If you are applying for a Federal award, you must certify that you will maintain a drug-free workplace.
+If you make a false certification, you are subject to suspension, termination, and debarment.
 All applicants are required to certify, regardless of award amount.

-- Direct recipients of Federal discretionary awards must certify compliance with the Drug-Free Workplace Act of 1988.
+- Direct recipients of Federal discretionary awards must certify that they will comply with the Drug-Free Workplace Act of 1988.

 - State agencies that administer block/formula awards: